jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 It takes two arguments.
 `root` will be the global `this` and `factory` will contain the actual definition of the code.

-n that first top level indentation (line 2-15) you can see the wrapper looking to see where it's landed.
+In that first top level indentation (line 2-15) you can see the wrapper looking to see where it's landed.
 First it tests to see if it's in an `AMD` environment with `typeof define === 'function'`, then for `CommonJS` (`if (typeof exports === 'object')`) and finally the module falls back to assuming it's dependencies are defined in the global scope.